A photograph of a person sitting on a couch in jeans and a white long sleeve, clutching at their lower side with both hands.

 If a cyst isn’t causing problems, monitoring any symptoms and repeating ultrasounds is a common approach.

-If you are concerned after receiving a diagnosis of an ovarian cyst or are having unusual symptoms that are worrisome, it is a good idea to see a specialist
+If you are concerned after receiving a diagnosis of an ovarian cyst or are having unusual symptoms that are worrisome, consider a consultation with an experienced specialist

 Tags